writingpeter/SOLVE/README.md

 # Code Repository for SOLVE
 ## PPSN submission: Evolving Through the Looking Glass: Learning Improved Search Spaces with Variational Autoencoders

-### SOLVE extends the original COIL project (Constrained Optimization in Learned Latent Space) and has been extended to extra criteria in addition to constraints.
+### SOLVE extends the original COIL project (Constrained Optimization in Learned Latent Space) and has been extended to extra criteria in addition to constraints, with layers/stacks and normalized flow VAE.
 Naming still reflects the original project.

 ### Raw research code used to perform all experiments is in the ``v0`` branch.